AaronC81/hammerspoon_bridge/README.md

 ### Environment Internals

-Internally, each attribute access or method call produces a separate invocation of the `hc` tool.
+Internally, each attribute access or method call produces a separate invocation of the `hs` tool.
 Lua global state persists between these invocations, so this bridge creates an array to store every object it cares about.
 The `LuaObject`s used on the Python side are simply indexes into this array.